wp-plugins/qwiz-online-quizzes-and-flashcards/readme.txt

 Contributors: dan_kirshner
 Tags: interactive quiz, quiz, flashcards
 Tested up to: 3.9.1
-Stable tag: 1.1b01
+Stable tag: 1.1b03
 License: GPL2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Qwiz lets you create quizzes and flashcard decks using simple shortcodes (such as "[q]" for a question) that you include in your page or post.
+Qwiz lets you create quizzes and flashcard decks using simple shortcodes (such as "[q]" for a question) that you include in your page/post.

 == Description ==